RenderContextDocumentation

 Quickstart

-Install the SDK, add your domain, and confirm your first pageview in the console.
+Install the browser SDK, add your domain, and confirm your first pageview in the console.
+The script works with any framework.

 1. Create a project

 Sign in to the console with Google and create an organization and project.
-Copy your public key — it starts with pk_live_.
+Copy the public key from the environment you want to deploy to — it starts with pk_live_.

 2. Add allowed domains